In our modern world, interracial relationships have become more socially acceptable.

 Indeed, Love wins!

 It’s just wonderful to see these loving couples regardless of their sex, colour, origin and background.
-I wrote an article back in February 2015 about what I’ve learned being married to an English man (my husband).
 There is more to understand being in an interracial relationship.
 Here are some of the things that I can share with you:

 1. Cultural Differences